Understanding Snake Nutrition

 Visual Feeding Guide

 These images show the proper progression of prey sizes as your snake grows, helping you visualize what "appropriately sized" really means at different life stages.
 Sausage for easy scaling.
+Visit https://reptifiles.com/ball-python-care-guide/ for more info on feeding, as the charts are from them.

 Ready for the Final Step?